 Facebook’s newest venture can be seen as a boost to the whole cryptocurrency ecosystem.
 Finally, a major multinational company is establishing a means of exchange for both industrialized states and emerging markets.
 The development is expected to help other well-known cryptocurrencies, such as Bitcoin, gain trust and momentum.
 Libra has the potential to introduce billions of people around the world to cryptocurrency, dramatically growing the number of users and taking the new technology mainstream.
 To help build trust in the project, Libra is already backed by hard assets and supported by well-established partners from Paypal, Visa, and Mastercard, to Uber and Spotify.
 Facebook has also hinted that this project will have a different business model and structure, distancing itself from Libra via an Association where the social media giant only holds 1% of the board.

 There is plenty of campaigning, work, and hurdles ahead.
 Experts worry about transparency of the Libra Reserve and its Association.
 Facebook will have to confront public concerns about the company having too much power and not doing enough to protect its users’ privacy.
 After all, Facebook has been increasingly scrutinized for handling private information, and has been investigated for data misuse in 2018.
 Skeptics also question whether Libra can reshape the world’s financial system, creating challenges for governments, the IMF, the World Bank, and the dollar.
 They also wonder if it may have put an end to a variety of other fledgling cryptocurrency projects, by creating unbeatable competition.

 Facebook’s announcement and new effort comes as no surprise, and absolutely makes sense.
 After all, Facebook and social media have become an important part of our lives, but so have transactions.
 One thing is for sure: with Facebook’s support, cryptocurrency can become a household word around the globe.

-Text by Maria Birger and Contributor @lordcatoshi
+Text by Contributor @lordcatoshi